 Dan Siebersma was library director from September 1989 to May 1992.

-In the next ten years library circulation doubled.
+From 1985 to 1995 library circulation doubled.
 Audiovisual collections grew from zero to more than 12,000 items.
 Meeting rooms were filled to capacity.
-Through a strategic planning process, the community expressed its desire for a technology center, more space for children's and young adult services, a designated area for an African-American collection, better accessibility for the disabled, and more meeting rooms.
+Through a strategic planning process, the community expressed its desire for a technology center, more space for children's and young adult services, a designated area for an African-American collection, better accessibility for the disabled and more meeting rooms.

 In 1995 the residents of Euclid recognized these needs by approving a bond issue for construction of an expanded facility to house these services.
 That facility is now a reality with 48,000 square feet on the original site.